|Office of Community

 USA.gov is the U.S. government's official web portal.
 It offers a wide range of online information, services, and resources.
 USA.gov is the catalyst for a growing electronic government, and connects the world to all U.S. government information and services.
 It allows users to search more than 51 million web pages from federal and state governments, the District of Columbia, and U.S. territories.
 Most of these pages are not available on commercial websites.

-This portal website serves as a single point of access to counter-terrorism training opportunities and related materials available across the federal government and from private and nonprofit organizations.
-These resources will help every law enforcement decision-maker develop strategic plans for professional training and local emergency response.
+This website serves as a single point of access to counter-terrorism and related materials available at the Department of Homeland Security.
+This resources will help every law enforcement decision-maker develop strategic plans for professional training and local emergency response.

 U.S. Department of Homeland Security